klemens/hwpb/doc/DEPLOY.md

 database and `site_admins` contains a list of administrators that can create new years and add other tutors and year-specific administrators.
 The key `push_port` specifies the port used for the push sever which uses server sent events (SSE) to push changes directly to all tutors.
+The `ip_whitelisting` key can be set to true to enable an IP whitelist for (only) tutors that can be configured in the admin interface.

 The database is initialised automatically when running hwpb for the first time.